turboapps/docs/deploying/to_turbo_server/c-getting_started.md

 #### Quick Start

 Turbo Server includes free, preconfigured applications that are immediately available from the Portal Site after setup is complete.
-Prior to launching Turbo applications for the first time, end-users must download and install the Turbo Plugin.
+Prior to launching Turbo applications for the first time, end-users must download and install the Turbo Client.

-##### Installing the Turbo Plugin
+##### Installing the Turbo Client

-The Turbo Plugin interacts with the Turbo VM kernel to enable container streaming.
+The Turbo Client interacts with the Turbo VM kernel to enable container streaming.
 The Portal Site automatically prompts users to download the plugin when they select an application.

-Complete the following steps to install the Turbo Plugin:
+Complete the following steps to install the Turbo Client:

 1. Select an application visible in the Turbo Web Desktop.
 A window displays will display that indicates you do not have the plugin installed.
-2. Select OK to begin downloading and installing the Turbo Plugin.
+2. Select OK to begin downloading and installing the Turbo Client.
 3. Your browser will ask you to Run or Save the executable.
 Select Run.
-Save the executable to your computer and then run it to launch the Turbo Plugin installer.
+Save the executable to your computer and then run it to launch the Turbo Client installer.

-If you are updating the Turbo Plugin on your machine, Turbo automatically uninstalls older versions if they have been idle for more than thirty days.
+If you are updating the Turbo Client on your machine, Turbo automatically uninstalls older versions if they have been idle for more than thirty days.

-After the Turbo Plugin is installed on your device, complete the following steps to launch an application:
+After the Turbo Client is installed on your device, complete the following steps to launch an application:

 1. Navigate to the Portal Site in a web browser.
 2. Select any application in the Portal Site and it will instantly stream to your desktop.
 Once the application is buffered, it launches automatically.